Canon 77D vs Sony RX10 IV

-Both the 77D and the RX10 IV are recent models that are part of the current product line-up of Sony.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
 In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 77D from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 77D Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 77D or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.